- New York

 In re LIBOR-based Financial Instruments Antitrust Litigation, (MDL No. 2262), wherein Mr. Barnett represents more than a dozen public entities including the UC Regents, San Diego Association of Government, the County of Sacramento the Counties of San Mateo and San Diego, the Cities of Richmond and Riverside, East Bay Municipal Utility District, and others who invested in financial instruments with interest rates that were set to the London Interbank Offered Rate, or LIBOR.
 The complaints allege that the Defendant banks conspired to suppress LIBOR, both to reduce the amounts they were required to pay on LIBOR-based transactions, and to increase their perceived credit strength in the market.

-Mr. Barnett and his wife (a fashion designer in New York City) are active participants in the multiracial family community, and have served as speakers for and supporters of various organizations (including LovingDay.org) dedicated to fostering understanding and acceptance of multiracial families.
+Mr. Barnett and his wife are active participants in the multiracial family community, and have served as speakers for and supporters of various organizations (including LovingDay.org) dedicated to fostering understanding and acceptance of multiracial families.
 They also were the founders of a stuffed animal company and through that entity donated thousands of newly-made stuffed animals to children in New York City’s Homes for the Homeless program.

 New York State Bar Association